runxel/GDL-sublime/README.md

     "to-gsm": "<args>"
 }
 ```
 where `<args>` is to be replaced.
 If you don't need it, you can leave it empty.
-To check the possible args you can run the LP_XMLConverter with the `-?` argument to get help.
+To check the possible args you can run the LP_XMLConverter with the `-?` argument to get help. **NOTE: AT THE MOMENT IT SEEMS THAT THERE ARE NO SUPPORTED ARGUMENTS FOR THE GSM-HSF-GSM WORKFLOW.**

 &nbsp;
 &nbsp;